-When it is considered that the portfolio of assets under a Company's operational control has changed significantly, the baseline, which is based on Verified Scope data, is when it is considered that the portoin of assets and/or a company's operational reading and a company solution as each the baseline is currently 2015 tCO2e = tonnes of CO2 equivalent. kgCO2e = kilogrammes of CO2 equivalent.
+- When it is considered that the portfolio of assets under a Company's operational control has changed significantly, the baseline, which is based on Verified Scope data, is - which its considered that the portion of assets ander a Company's operation in control has cridingled significantly, in the daseline, which is added on verified scope duta, is recalculated to an appropriate comparative period for which good data is available.
+As such, the baseline is currently 2015 tCO2e = tonnes of CO2 equivalent. kgCO2e = kilogrammes of CO2 equivalent.
 BOE = barrel of oil equivalent.
 EnQuest is required to report the aggregate gross (100%) emissions for those assets over which it has operational control.
-As such, the extraction intensity ratio is calculated by taking the aggregate gross (100%) reported Scope I and 2 kgCO2e from those assets divided by the aggregate gross (100%) hydrocarbon production from the same assets.
-The throughput ratio is calculated by taking the aggregate gross (100%) reported Scope I and 2 kgCO2e from SVT divided by the aggregate total throughput at the terminal Note on Uncertainty.
-The uncertainty for total emissions within the verified scope is calculated as 3%.
-SVT emissions in isolation are not within 5% due to the steam and electricity meters for SVT not having supportable uncertainties 2020 is the first SECR reporting year requiring energy consumption reporting for EnQuest.
-In future years, the previous year energy consumption will also be reported for comparison 4 purposes

-Kilo-watt hour (kWh) data is reported on a net calorific value basis throughout 5
+As such, the extraction intensity ratio is calculated by taking the aggregate gross (100%) reported Scope I and 2 kgCO2e from straintly intensity in the company of the properties of the propert - meters for SVT not having supportable uncertainties 2020 is the first SECR reporting year requiring energy consumption reporting for EnQuest.
+In future years, the previous year energy consumption will also be reported for comparison - Rilo-watt hour (kWh) data is reported on a net calorific value basis throughout